 Here are two key concepts to keep in mind during the summer when dealing with your ex about shared custodial time.
 Follow these tips and and avoid ending up back in family court:

 Give the other party notice of your trip.
 Tell them fully where you are going, the dates you will be traveling, how you will be traveling (air, car, etc.), the address and phone number of the place you will be staying.
-If you let them know where you and the children will be for the entire vacation, it will show your up-front honesty and give piece of mind.
+If you let them know where you and the children will be for the entire vacation, it will show your up-front honesty and give peace of mind.

 Put all of your communications about your vacation plans with your children to the other party in writing.
 Email is the best way to capture your conversation should there ever be a dispute.
 You will have documentation of what was discussed and agreed upon.